vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 2. migrate Konami SNES to semantic commands and delete its modulation shadow interpreter;
 3. migrate Akao SNES, replacing its dialect matrix, byte rewriting, tempo scraping, prepass, and tick motion;
 4. add symbolic Akao articulation/sample binding and remove materialization source reads;
-5. separate NDS canonical decoding from malformed-data repair;
-6. migrate the remaining layouts/synth parsers to `RecordReader` and shared platform primitives;
+5. migrate the remaining layouts/synth parsers to `RecordReader` and shared platform primitives;
-7. remove all `canScan`, cursor-dialect, byte-pool, prepass, and materialization adapters;
+6. remove all `canScan`, cursor-dialect, byte-pool, prepass, and materialization adapters;
-8. migrate each format to one `FormatDefinition`, then remove direct access to the two raw registries.
+7. migrate each format to one `FormatDefinition`, then remove direct access to the two raw registries.

 Architectural acceptance criteria: